 We're not talking about dudes as festivals with man buns, attempting to make some kind of 2017-appropriate style statement.
-But rather the old dude standing in front of you at the service station who hasn't cut his hair for 30 years.
+But rather the old mate standing in front of you at the service station who hasn't cut his hair for 30 years.
 That's where the interest, the mystery if you will, lies for photographer James Eisen.
 His new book P*O*N*Y is an exploration of this silent group, a product of seven years spent quietly documenting them.
 By the end of the project he found a profound appreciation for the "freedom of the male ponytail".
 We spoke to him about what that actually means.

-Why make a book about dudes with ponytails?
+First up, why make a book about dudes with ponytails?

 So to be clear, you're a fan.

 I had longer hair when I was younger; I have a memory from primary school where the teacher made my long hair into a pony.
 I think you weren't allowed to have hair past your shoulders.
 So technically yes, briefly I did have a ponytail.

 It's interesting to explore the look in the age of the man bun.
 You seem to have stayed away from any kind of fashion statement though.

 I didn't discriminate against the fashion type; more I was only taking photographs of ponytails which came into my space.
 I think there are so many reasons why people wear a ponytail it's hard to say if it's for fashion or style.
 I've heard many reasons since the book has been published: some say it's a security blanket, some say it gives you greater credibility.

 You describe the "freedom of the male ponytail" beyond hair, what does it represent to you?

 I think it's another way to saying "I'm committed."